A word from our Founder Falk:

-Surely there was some go-karting as a small child here and there but it never developed into something more serious than a couple of laps on the weekend until I was older.
+Surely there was some go-karting as a small child here and there, but it never developed into something more serious than a couple of laps on the weekend until I was older.
 To this day I don’t really know why and keep on wondering what would have happened if I’d have followed this a bit more seriously from the beginning.
+I guess that’s a classic “It’s all water under the bridge” type of thing.

 It wasn’t until I was 13 or 14, that I persuaded my mother to take me to an outdoor track approx. 45min away from where we lived at that time.
 It turned into a whole day of driving and breaking the lap record.
 Afterwards, one of the employees at the track let me use his “race kart”.
+A 390cc 4-Stroke Honda engine with around 25hp.
 The first stomp on the accelerator and I was hooked – badly.
+It felt like the fastest thing I ever drove!
+Well, after all I was around 14, so it probably was.
 We left the track and I couldn't stop thinking about it.

 From being just a hobby, it didn’t take long to turn into semi-professional racing.
 The more serious it got, the higher the financial burden became.
 Not only this, having started at 14 I was lacking almost 10 years of experience compared to the other guys in the championship.
-With high-school coming to the end and university starting I called it quits.
+With high-school coming to the end and university starting I called it quits or being more precise, had to call it quits.

 The road to GP Days